atudor2/MathsFormulaParser/MathsFormulaParser/Readme.txt

     1 + 1 +
     ------^

-    Sometimes don't correctly 'point' to the problem token
+    Sometimes don't correctly 'point' to the problem token.
+THey can be 1 or 2 tokens off

-2) Error messages can be too techincal for the library user (e.g. they don't need to know about invalid RPN Evaluator token stack count)
+2) Error messages can be too technical for the library user (e.g. they don't need to know about invalid RPN Evaluator token stack state, just that evaluation failed)

+3) Callback functions are ID'd by name only and arity is fixed!
+Therefore you cannot have log(x) and log(x,y) as only one will be used

 ================
-Usage:
+Usage (Example):
 ================

 var manager = new FormulaManager("log(A,2) + 2"); // Create a formula manager